OscarViana20/amazing_animated_widget/README.md

 - `animationDirection`: Specifies the direction for directional animations (not required for scale).

 ## Support
-Like this project?
-Leave a ⭐️, it's free and means a lot.<br>
+If you like this project, please leave a ⭐️.
+It helps and motivates us to continue working on it!<br>

 ## Contributions
 Contributions, issues, and feature requests are welcome!
-Feel free to check issues page.
+Feel free to open an issue or submit a pull request.

 ## License
 This project is MIT licensed.